Hermitage cats: History

-The cats have been present in the museum, originally a palace, since the 18th century; in 1745, Elizabeth of Russia ordered cats to be placed in the palace in order to control the mice.
-James Rodgers of the BBC stated that the belief is that the cats originated from Kazan, a city known for having cats good at catching mice.
+The cats have been present in the museum, originally the Winter Palace, since the 18th century; in 1745, Empress Elizabeth ordered cats to be placed in the palace in order to control the mice.
+She was presented by the city of Kazan in Tatarstan five of their best mousers to control the palace's rodent problem, as the city was known for having cats good at catching mice.
+They lived pampered lives and even had special servants until the October Revolution, after which they were cared for by specially appointed museum staff.
 The cats remained in St. Petersburg except during World War II, when the existing cat population was killed.
 A new group of cats replaced the previous cats, since the rat population had increased.

-In the late 1990s, Khaltunen began a programme to care for the cats, which previously lived in poor conditions.
+In the late 1990s, Maria Halttunen (Note: Also as "Khaltunin" or "Khaltunen".
+The "Khaltunin" spelling is from ABC News, "Haltunen" is from The New Yorker and "Halttunen" would be the correct Finnish spelling) began a programme to care for the cats, which previously lived in poor conditions.
 As of 2007, the museum began adopting cats needing homes.